prody/ProDy/doc/examples/select/selections.rst

 The above shows that there are 351 amino acid residues.

-Or, for selecting :term:`backbone` atoms:
+Or, for selecting backbone atoms:

 >>> backbone = prot.select('backbone')
 >>> backbone